-In a COVID-19 world, the need to work more efficiently is even more pronounced.
+In a rapidly changing, challenging world, the need to work more efficiently is even more pronounced.
 Corporate tax departments already had a steadily increasing workload before the current crisis, and have been learning first-hand, under the pressure of mandated work-from-home, just how resilient their systems and how adaptable their people need to be.
 To thrive going forward, they will need to prioritize both technology and people, building and refining systems that increase the efficiency and value of both.

 Ready to read more?